ข้ามไปยังเนื้อหาหลัก

 NYC Legal has continuously served Notary cases in Bangkok (Thailand) since 2016.
 We understand the documents this neighbourhood needs most — work-permit affidavits, cross-border powers of attorney, and real-estate authorisations for foreign counterparties.

-• 4,250+ verified Google reviews (4.9/5) including clients from Bangkok
+• curated verified case files (4.9/5) including clients from Bangkok

 • On-the-ground familiarity with local district offices and post offices